mrjohndcarter/EvilCorpActivityTracker/README.md

 - config : JSON file containing credentials (see below)
 - output : csv file to output to, will overwrite
 - prefix : URL to prepend to any issue to build a URL to the issue
+- page_size : Number of issues to fetch per query

 ## Limitations
 - Probably tied to our JIRA schema